 Property deeds in Alabama are the legal instruments necessary to record possession of real property (land and homes).
 But there are actually several different kinds of property deeds in Alabama, and which one you use in a property transaction can depend on what is being traded, the terms of the agreement, the preferences of the parties, and other considerations.
 There are four major types of deeds used today: the General Warranty Deed, the Special Warranty Deed, the Bargain and Sale Deed, and the Quitclaim Deed.
 Call our local attorney today if you have questions about which type of property deed in Alabama would work best in your situation.

-The General Warranty Deed is the most commonly used property deed in Alabama.
+The General Warranty Deed is the most commonly used of all property deeds in Alabama.
 The General Warranty Deed provides the buyer with the highest level of protection.
 It requires the grantor (i.e., the seller) to make certain “covenants,” or guarantees.
 The grantor must guarantee that they own the property and have the right to convey it, guarantee that there are no liens or encumbrances on the property unless they’re specifically mentioned in the deed, guarantee that the title is good against third parties that may attempt to lay claim to the property, and guarantee that they will deliver and document the instrument necessary to make the title good for the buyer.

 The Special Warranty Deed is a deed wherein the grantor only guarantees against defects in the title that occurred while the grantor owned the property.
 With a General Warranty Deed, the grantor guarantees the title is clear all the way back to the origin of the property.
 With the Special Warranty Deed, the grantor only makes that guarantee back to the time they purchased the property.
 With a Special Warranty Deed, the grantor also guarantees that they own the property and have the legal right to sell the property.
 This kind of warranty deed is used less frequently.

 The Bargain and Sale Deed is a deed that implies the grantor owns the property but makes no guarantees regarding the title.
 With this kind of property deed, the buyer gets no protections from liens or encumbrances.
 Because of this, the buyer could get in trouble down the road if title defects appear or others have claims to the property.
 These kinds of property deeds in Alabama are typically only used in specific situations like tax sales or foreclosure actions.
 If you need a property deed in Jefferson County, Madison County, Shelby County, Montgomery County, or anywhere else in the State of Alabama then call us today!

 Quit Claim Deeds in Alabama